StackBLU/MSAutoPQ/README.md

 If running 1 client, use "run_x1" with the emulator maximized (1920x1080).

 If running 4 clients, use "run_x4_party" to run all 4 clients together (drag one client to each corner of the screen, so all 4 are on the same screen and viewable).
-Use "run_x4_solo" to have each client do their own party quest queue.
+Use "run_x4_solo" to have each client do their own party quest queue (1-4 - don't need all 4 doing pqs for it to work).

 1. Download and install AHK v2 - https://www.autohotkey.com/
 2. Extract .zip contents of this repo
 3. Run desired script

+If it's not working, trying using "info.ahk" and press F9 to get new pixel locations and colors.